Pike

 Europe's apex freshwater predator — pike fly fishing with heavy streamers delivers savage takes and battles with one of the river's most formidable hunters.

 Slow-moving rivers, backwaters, lakes, and fenland drains.
-Favours areas with abundant cover: weed beds, lily pads, fallen trees, and bridge pilings.
+Favours areas with abundant cover: weed beds, lily pads, fallen trees.

 40–100 cm, typically 2–8 kg; large females in productive still waters regularly exceed 15 kg.